 In a Bankrate survey of recent home buyers, 12% of millennials said they believe their mortgage rates were too high.
 Some buyers may think that when mortgage rates are low, they don't need to shop for the best offer.
 But even a few basis points can make a difference of thousands of dollars over the life of a loan, according to Bankrate, the Consumer Financial Protection Bureau, and the Federal Trade Commission.

-You may think mortgage shopping is as enjoyable as prepping for a tax audit.
+You may think mortgage shopping is about as much fun as prepping for a tax audit.
 It’s true that comparing home mortgages can get complicated.
 But you don’t need a finance degree to make an informed decision.
 Here are some steps to get there.

 Find a Few Lenders